 University of Cambridge, UK

-A more technical presentation of my work on using deep learning to predict tipping points.
+A more technical presentation of my research on using deep learning to predict tipping points.

-A short summary of my PhD research at the finals of the Three-Minute Thesis competition.
+A 3-minute summary of my PhD thesis at the finals of the Three-Minute Thesis competition.